 The Old West Scenic Bikeway can be ridden in either direction, but we decided to go counterclockwise.
-We started in John Day, leaving our vehicle in the parking lot of the Kam Wah Chung State Park (it’s OK to do this; just make sure you let the staff know).
+We started in John Day, leaving our vehicle in the parking lot of the Kam Wah Chung State Heritage Site (it’s OK to do this; just make sure you let the staff know).
 Before pushing off on our ride, we toured the historic Chinese apothecary and general store.
 Kam Wah Chung is now a living time capsule and the only remaining evidence that John Day once had the third-largest Chinatown in the United States.

 One thing we love about bike touring is chatting with locals in small towns.
 In Prairie City, we stopped at Roan Coffee Company, a hip new coffee shop, and talked with owner Rhianna Bauman about her future plans for a mini bike shop in her store.
 For lunch, we ambled down to Oxbow Restaurant & Saloon, where a must-try is the house-made strawberry-rhubarb pie.

 From Prairie City, we pedaled our way up the first of two long climbs along the route, enjoying the spectacular views of Strawberry Mountain.
-Our destination for the night was the new Bates State Park and its well-apportioned hiker/biker campsites.
+Our destination for the night was Bates State Park and its well-apportioned hiker/biker campsites.
 Before settling around the campfire, we stopped at the Austin House Cafe & Country Store, just a mile before the campground, for gourmet burgers (with an optional gluten-free bun) and microbrews.
 Owners Jeff and Christy Keffer, who were finishing a new porch when we rolled up, have been serving bike tourists since they opened in 2000.

 Day two, 53 miles